EXPLAINER-How did the Hawaii wildfires start? What to know about the Maui and Big Island blazes | Science-Environment

 EXPLAINER-How did the Hawaii wildfires start?
 What to know about the Maui and Big Island blazes

 WHERE ARE THE FIRES?
+HOW CONTAINED ARE THEY?
 The fires have caused widespread devastation in Lahaina, a beach resort city of about 13,000 people on northwestern Maui that was once a whaling center and the Hawaiian Kingdom's capital and now draws 2 million tourists a year.

-Fires have also burned around Kihei, a coastal city in South Maui, and destroyed parts of Kula, a residential area in the mountainous center of the island, as well as scorching parts of the Big Island.
-Some 271 structures were destroyed or damaged, the Honolulu Star-Advertiser said, citing official reports from the U.S. Civil Air Patrol and Maui Fire Department.
+As of Thursday evening, the Lahaina fire was 80% contained, while the Pulehu fire, burning to the east, was 70% contained.
+There was no estimate for the Upcountry fire in the mountainous center of the eastern mass of the island, Maui County said.
+The fires have also scorched parts of the Big Island.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)